19hours/sg-statutes/Acts/Maritime and Port Authority of Singapore Act.md

 ### Directions by Minister

+9\.—(1) The Minister may, after consultation with a person to whom this section applies, give —

+(a) if the person is the Authority, to the Authority any direction under section 5 of the Public Sector (Governance) Act 2018; or

-9\.—(1) The Minister may, after consultation with a person to whom this section applies, give to that person such directions as he thinks fit as to the exercise by that person of his functions under this Act.
+(b) if the person is a public licensee, any directions as the Minister thinks fit as to the exercise by that licensee of his functions under this Act.

+[Act 5 of 2018 wef 01/04/2018]

-(2) Without prejudice to the generality of subsection (1), if it appears to the Minister to be requisite or expedient to do so —
+(2) In addition to the power mentioned in subsection (1), if it appears to the Minister to be requisite or expedient to do so —

 (a) on the occurrence of any public emergency, in the public interest or in the interests of public security, national defence, or relations with the government of another country; or